paulwrath1223/qpp/README.md

-# Frick-ZyBooks
+# Quizlet plus plus
-Me and my homies hate zybooks
+sign out of quizlet to access textbook answers for free with this extension for chrome.

-Feel free to email me with questions, I am working on this project daily (as of 8/26/23)
+This project just repackages [another project](https://github.com/troop129/QuizletAnswers) for easier installation and development.

 # instructions:
-save to a folder named "frick-zybooks"
+save to a folder named "qpp" or something

 in chrome, go to "chrome://extensions/"

 click load unpacked.

-select the folder called "frick-zybooks"
+select the folder called "qpp" or something